linea-it/docs/docs/en/sci-platforms/pz_server.md

 - The catalog is read using Dask for efficient processing.
 - A unique identifier called `CRD_ID` is assigned to each object.
 This ID is sequential across all catalogs (e.g., the second catalog starts counting where the first ended).
-- The pipeline attempts to translate redshift quality flags and object types to the internal homogenized system.
+- The pipeline attempts to translate redshift quality flags and instrument types to the internal homogenized system.
 For this to work, the catalog must contain a `survey` column with uppercase string values (e.g., `2DFGRS`, `2DFLENS`, etc.) that match a survey supported in the internal translation YAML.
 - If the user selects to resolve duplicates, each catalog is checked for internal duplicates based on exact matches in RA and DEC (rounded to 6 decimal places).

-For administrators uploading official spectroscopic catalogs to the PZServer, please contact the LIneA team so we can update the internal YAML file used to translate quality flags and object types.
+For administrators uploading official spectroscopic catalogs to the PZServer, please contact the LIneA team so we can update the internal YAML file used to translate quality flags and instrument types.
 This ensures that the original flags are properly mapped and interpreted by the pipeline.
 This process maps original survey-specific values into a standardized system inspired by VVDS:

 ###### Standard quality flag system
 - 0: No redshift